cdapio/cdap/cdap-docs/introduction/source/index.rst

      - - Learn a single framework that works with multiple technologies
        - Abstraction of data in the Hadoop environment through logical representations of underlying data
        - Portability of applications through decoupling underlying infrastructures
-       - Services and tools that enable faster application creation in development
+       - Services and tools that enable faster application development
        - Higher degrees of operational control in production through enterprise best practices